8 Early Signs Of Stroke To Help You Act FAST

 Email to Your Friends

 Spotting a stroke early is vital and can mean the difference between life and death or irreversible damage to your body.
 Sudden warning signs are trouble speaking or difficulty following a conversation, numbness in your face, arm, or leg (especially on one side!).
 Other visible signs include blurred vision in one or both eyes and loss of balance or coordination.

-On the other side, if you spot the early warning signs, you can get timely medical help, limit the damage, and improve the success of rehabilitation efforts.2
+On the other side, if you spot the early warning signs, you can get timely medical help, limit the damage, and improve the success of rehabilitation efforts.4

-The medical fraternity has crafted an easy-to-remember acronym for the top three signs of a stroke.
-“FAST” stands for facial drooping, arm weakness, and speech difficulty, all associated with strokes.
-The “T” is for time to call 911.3 Apart from these, there are other signs you should watch out for.
+The medical fraternity has crafted an easy-to-remember acronym for the top three signs of a stroke: “FAST.”
+Apart from these, there are other signs you should watch out for.